The Man, The Machine, and The Door

 Jan 09, 2026

 In 2024, I got used to him knocking, so I only opened the door some of the time.
 I don’t need to talk to him, why does he keep coming back?
+Just let me do my building and leave me alone.

 And in the last year, 2025, I stopped opening the door completely.
 I would just yell at him to leave.
 “I’m a builder, now get off my lawn.”